-7.2.5 Interrupted Paternity Leave
+7.21 Interrupted Paternity Leave

-In accordance with the requirements for Statutory Paternity entitlements, leave will normally be a period of one or two consecutive weeks.
-It cannot normally be taken as odd days or as two separate weeks.
+In accordance with the requirements for Statutory Paternity entitlements, leave will normally be a period of one or two weeks.
+It cannot normally be taken as odd days but can be taken as two separate one-week blocks.